kot149/zmk-mouse-gesture/README.md

 A ZMK module that converts combinations of 4-direction mouse strokes into key presses or any other behaviors.

-> [!warning]
-> 🚧 This module is still under development. 🚧
->
-> Its behavior is not stable and may cause the keyboard to crash.
-Its behavior and API may change without notice.

 ## Installation

 Add the Module to your `west.yml`.